 Many women are patronized and told everything will be okay.
 They find church leadership refusing to delve deeply into matters or take critical stands. – Page 127

 Many times the abuse was highly hidden or brushed off as just marital conflict, that a good marriage book or Christian counseling would cure.
 (Even the affairs were blamed on me for not providing my “wife duties” – when who would feel safe to be intimate in these conditions?
-I hear from clients all the time that don’t feel safe to do what many guilt us into doing as “Christian wives.”)
+I hear from clients all the time that they don’t feel safe to do what many guilt us into doing as “Christian wives.”)

 Secondary abuse is when others stand by and allow you to be abused.
 Secondary abuse is when pastors, therapists, friends, and family refuse to take a stand against abuse, leaving the victim to fend for herself. – Hawkins, Page 108